euwbah/musescore-microtonal-edo-plugin/README.md

   may be in different tunings, key signatures, and A4 reference pitches at the same time.

 ## Instructions

+**Make sure you are using MuseScore 3.4 or newer.
+The plugin will not work in previous versions**

 [Download the project](https://github.com/euwbah/musescore-n-tet-plugins/archive/master.zip) and unzip into MuseScore's plugins directory.